Anna Rogovoy is a choreographer and performer living in Brooklyn, New York.

 Anna has also studied gaga, Ohad Naharin’s movement language, since 2010, including a month of research at the Suzanne Dellal Centre in Tel Aviv, Israel.

-Anna has over five years of experience teaching ballet and improvisation at various levels.
+Anna has over six years of experience teaching ballet and improvisation at various levels.
 Her ballet classes place emphasis on healthy alignment, complex and delightful musicality, and a full-bodied awareness that supports the contemporary dancer.
 Anna's improvisation classes draw on her study of gaga as well as somatic practices, using layered imagery to promote an individualized exploration of sensation and effort while connecting to form.
 She has taught workshops and open classes at Bennington College, The Cocoon Theatre, and Jacob's Pillow Dance Festival.